zouyonghe/PixelTerm/README.md

 ## 📄 License

-MIT License - See LICENSE file for details
+LGPL-3.0 or later - See LICENSE file for details

-**Note**: This project uses chafapy (LGPL-3.0+) which is a Python binding for Chafa (LGPL-3.0+).
-The LGPL components are separately licensed as noted in the LICENSE file.
+This project is licensed under the same license as Chafa (LGPLv3+).

 ---